parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 In the next tutorial, we will [see in more details the available tools for manipulating the nodes](tuto-200-shell-tools.md#main).

+it means that you
+are not properly registered with the testbed.
+In this case, please make sure that

+* you have obtained an account and a project at the Onelab portal
+* you have associated the R2lab meta-node named `37-nodes` to your project in the Onelab resources page
+* you have downloaded the private key from Onelab, and installed it in `~/.ssh/onelab.private` with proper permissions (typically `chmod 600`)

+Feel free to contact us on [the R2lab users mailinglist fit-r2lab-user@inria.fr](mailto:fit-r2lab-user@inria.fr) if none of this is helpful.

 xxx here

 ### Troubleshooting